galaxyproject/training-material/topics/variant-analysis/tutorials/beacon_cnv_query/tutorial.md

 > <hands-on-title>Query the Beacon MongoDB</hands-on-title>
 >
+> 1. **Import the Excel sheet** containing information about the primary sites and diseases from the Beacon database, available at this [Zenodo link](https://zenodo.org/records/13348132/files/Beacon2-list-of-files.xlsx):
+>
+>    Please review this list to identify the primary sites and diseases that have available CNV (Copy Number Variation) records.
+In some cases, the same dataset can be found in the Galaxy shared data library.
+Ask the instructor for more details about this.
+The dataset can also be downloaded to local storage.
+>
+>    {% snippet faqs/galaxy/datasets_import_via_link.md format="xlsx" %}
+>
+>    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
+>
-> 1. Use {% tool [Beacon2 CNV](toolshed.g2.bx.psu.edu/repos/iuc/beacon2_cnv/beacon2_cnv/2.1.1+galaxy0) %} to query the Beacon **genomicVariations** collection
+> 2. Use the {% tool [Beacon2 CNV](https://toolshed.g2.bx.psu.edu/repos/iuc/beacon2_cnv/beacon2_cnv/2.1.1+galaxy0) %} tool to query the Beacon **genomicVariations** collection:
+>
 >    - *"DATABASE HOST"*: `20.108.51.167`
 >    - *"DATABASE PORT"*: `27017`
 >    - *"DATABASE"*: `beacon`
 >    - *"COLLECTION"*: `genomicVariations`
 >    - *"VARIANT STATE"*: `low-level loss`
 >    - *"GENE NAME"*: `BRCA1`
 >    - *"PRIMARY SITE"*: `breast`
->   - *"DISEASE TYPE"*: `adnexal and skin appendage neoplasms` *optional*
+>    - *"DISEASE TYPE"*: `adnexal and skin appendage neoplasms` *(optional)*
 >
 >    This query will retrieve and print CNV records associated with a low-level loss within the BRCA1 gene from the Beacon database.
 By specifying the gene name, variant state, and filtering based on the primary site as "breast," the query will focus on CNVs that are highly relevant to breast cancer.
-Additionally, you can refine the search further by including the disease type, such as adnexal and skin appendage neoplasms, to narrow down the results to those most pertinent to your research objectives.
+Additionally, you can refine the search further by including the disease type, such as "adnexal and skin appendage neoplasms," to narrow down the results to those most pertinent to your research objectives.
 {: .hands_on}